MicrosoftDocs/windows-driver-docs/migration-guide/index.md

     ## [ACPI](acpi/)
     ## [NFC devices](nfc/)

+When that's finished, don't forget to commit the changes.

 ### <h2 id="pushing"> 12.
 Pushing changes back up to ORIGIN</a>
 To push changes back up to origin, follow the steps described earlier.